 Let’s look after ourselves and each other

-It’s important to look after our mental wellbeing at times like these, not only so we can try to keep calm and stay positive, but so others around us can too.
-Ask for help if you need it, but also offer support to those that need it as well.
+It’s important to look after our mental wellbeing in uncertain times, not only so we can try to keep calm and stay positive, but so others around us can too.
+Ask for help when you need to, but also offer support to those who need it as well.

 If you feel like you need some extra mental health support, you can speak to one of our therapists.